Friday, March 25, 2011

-Forced Government Indoctrination Camps (part 1)
+Forced Government Indoctrination Camps

 "Plans are underway to replace community, family, and church with propaganda, education, and mass media....the State shakes loose from Church, reaches out to School … People are only little plastic lumps of human dough." -Edward A. Ross, “Social Control,” 1901